fsantanna-no/p2p-tml-paper/rita-24/response.md

 ### Comment A.7

 > <...>
-> However, the experimental evaluation could be more extensive and rigorous.
-> <...>
-> The proposed approach is technically sound and the experimental results are
-> promising.
-> <...>
-> b) The experimental evaluation could be more extensive, including more
+> The experimental evaluation could be more extensive, including more
-> diverse scenarios and a comparison with existing approaches
+> diverse scenarios *(see A.8)* and a comparison with existing approaches

+At the end of Section "4.
+Evaluation", we compare the existing approaches discussed in Section "2.1.
+Symmetric Distributed Applications" with respect to the three aspects that we consider in our evaluation (i.e., recurrence of time travels, real-time pace of peers, correctness of unstable peers):

+### Comment A.8

 > <...>
 > The evaluation uses a fixed network topology.
 How would the middleware's